Cho Man-sik: Post-World War II activism

-Soviet faith that Cho Man-sik could become a North Korean leader with Soviet ideals diminished and new hope was placed on Kim Il Sung.
-Under Soviet pressure, Cho was obliged to reorganize the Provisional People's Committee for the Five Provinces, and accept more communists onto the councils.
+Under Soviet pressure, Cho was obliged to reorganize the Provisional People's Committee for the Five Provinces, and accept more communists onto the people’s councils.
 The opposing ideologies of Kim and Cho led to a clash between the two men, and the forced power-sharing failed to sit well with either of them.

 The 1945 Moscow Conference between the victorious Allies discussed the statehood of Korea, proposing a four-power trusteeship for a period of five years, after which Korea would become an independent state.
 For Cho, this would result in excessive foreign, and particularly communist, influence over his country, and he refused to co-operate.
 On 1 January 1946, Andrey Alekseyevich Romanenko, a Soviet leader, met with Cho and tried to persuade him to sign support of the trusteeship.
 Cho however, refused to sign support.
 After Soviet leaders realized that they could not persuade Cho to endorse Soviet trusteeship, they lost all remaining hope of Cho becoming a prominent North Korean leader reflecting Soviet ideals.
 The Soviets were also displeased by Cho's Christian faith and his open protests against war crimes committed by the Soviet occupation force.
 On 5 January, Cho was arrested by Soviet soldiers and detained in Pyongyang's Koryo Hotel.